cdl-geneseo/geneseo-dictionary/D/Dank.md

 # Dank

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dank

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 dank (adj.): 1) disgusting, foul 2) cool, sweet.
 70% of students survyed use this term.
 F06.
 KTousey